I Stopped Looking for Mr. Right Because...

 I titled this blog post the way I did because I've come to a stop looking for him, Mr. Right.
 Not because I don't believe he's out there (Y'all better recognize that if God gave me the desire, then this man sure as heck exist).
 Instead, I have been focused on making myself the woman that this man I've been praying about ought to be with.

 Now, this isn't saying you're not a great person already but think about it as the more you add onto your list ( or, the more details you create), the more work you have to do within yourself.
-Not going to lie, I know that I want a dope man, but I need to be at his level because if I'm not then the relationship isn't going to work.
+Not going to lie, I know that I want a dope man, but I need to be at his level because if I'm not then the relationship isn't going to work (thought it was😅🤣).

-After realizing that I need to work on me to become Mrs. Right, I decided to make a new list.
+After realizing that I needed to work on me to become Mrs. Right ( I think this is a continuous thing so y'all work with me here), I decided to make a new list.
 I'm going to share some of the bullet points with you guys (for accountability purposes), so you can get the idea:

 makes the intentional time to spend with God no matter what's going on in her life

 goes to God before speaking when there are issues with anyone or anything

 is honest with herself and those around her even when she's afraid of hurting someone's feelings

 uses each day to prioritize herself and pour back into who she is

 challenges herself daily to be better in as many ways as possible but doesn't beat herself up when she doesn't beat the challengeS